Poulton-le-Fylde railway station: History

 The original station was sited about 400 yd north-east of the current location, at "The Breck".
 The railway to the fishing town of Fleetwood, via Burn Naze, passed along a straight line east of the town.
 From 1846, there was a junction to Blackpool just north of the station, with tight connecting curves facing either way.
 In 1893 a fatal accident occurred when a train took the curve too fast.
-Subsequently, in 1896, the tracks were realigned to follow a much gentler westward curve to Blackpool, with the new station halfway along the curve.
+In 1896, the tracks were realigned to follow a much gentler westward curve to Blackpool, with the new station halfway along the curve.
 The Fleetwood branch then curved to the east to rejoin the original alignment.
 The old station continued to be used as a goods station until 1968.

-Passenger services to Fleetwood were withdrawn by British Rail on 1 June 1970 during railway restructuring, although a freight service continued to the ICI plant at until 1999.
+Passenger services to Fleetwood were withdrawn by British Rail in 1966, and thence services to Wyre Dock on 1 June 1970 during railway restructuring.
 The line is still extant, albeit overgrown and disused, but the junction with the Blackpool line west of the station was removed in April 2017 in preparation for electrification of the route.
 Since June 2006, there have been plans by Poulton & Wyre Railway Society to restore and preserve the passenger rail link towards Fleetwood, via Thornton & Cleveleys, as a heritage railway.